msamribeiro/parallel-corpus/README.md

 | Reading `msm`- 1 speaker        | 4.70 hours  |
 | Reading `various`- 13 speakers  | 4.05 hours  |
 | Total speech hours              | 17.08 hours |

+## File Formats

+This dataset consists only of text and waveform files.
+All files not ending with *.wav can be interpreted as text files.

+The ctm alignment provided with the chapter-level data can be parsed as follows:

+The *first field* gives the utterance ID.
+In this field, ses gives the audio file (which is a chapter), and the seg fields give the start and end of the utterance within the complete audio file, in 100ms units.
+The *second field* is the waveform channel (which is constant in this case).
+The *third and fourth fields* are the word start time and duration, respectively.
+Word start time and duration are given with respect to the beginning of the utterance, in seconds.

+See [here](http://www1.icsi.berkeley.edu/Speech/docs/sctk-1.2/infmts.htm) for further details on parsing the ctm format.